-Private: Request a free credit report from annualcreditreport.com.
-It lists the student loans that are reported to the consumer reporting agencies (most servicers report their loans).
+For private loans, you can request a free credit report from annualcreditreport.com that lists the student loans reported to the consumer reporting agencies (most servicers report their loans).

-2. Name of the servicer: Your servicer is the company that manages your loan.
+2. Servicer name: Your servicer is the company that manages your loan.
 It may be the original company that lent you the money, but not necessarily.
 If you have a Sallie Mae private student loan, we're usually your servicer.

 4. Interest rate and type: Include both the rate and whether it's fixed (an interest rate that stays the same for the life of the loan) or variable (an interest rate that may go up or down due to an increase or decrease to the loan's index).

-5. Ending date of your separation or grace period: If your student loan doesn't have a separation or grace period, contact your servicer at least 30 days before you graduate or leave school to make sure you know when your first principal and interest payment is due.
-A Smart Option Student Loan® has a six-month separation or grace period after you graduate or leave school.
+5. Separation or grace period end date: If your student loan doesn't have a separation or grace period, contact your servicer at least 30 days before you graduate or leave school to make sure you know when your first principal and interest payment is due.
+A Smart Option Student Loan® has a 6-month separation or grace period after you graduate or leave school.